 Chronic Adderall abuse can cause irreparable brain damage.
 It may impair memory functions.
-Regular abuse of Adderall may alter the way that natural brain chemicals are produced and the way that these chemicals travel through the nervous system.
-This creates an imbalance that can only be rectified by the drug.
+Regular abuse of Adderall may alter natural brain chemicals and how these chemicals travel through the nervous system.
+The chemical change further creates an imbalance that the drug can only rectify.

 What Does Snorting Adderall Do to the Nose?

 The mucosa in the nose provides rapid absorption of drugs introduced in powder, aerosol, or liquid form.
-Since it bypasses the liver and stomach, where drugs might be degraded by the digestive process, snorting drugs quickens the onset of their effects.
+Since it bypasses the liver and stomach, where the digestive process might degrade drugs, snorting drugs quickens the onset of their effects.

 Thankfully, the short-term side effects of snorting Adderall are usually minor.
 A runny nose, inflammation, and blocked nasal passages usually correct themselves within a few days, but lung infections may require extensive medical treatment.

 Long-term snorting of drugs can lead to permanent nose damage.
-The nose was not designed to inhale powders.
-Every time a person snorts Adderall, he or she risks nasal and lung infections and damaging the inner lining of their nose.
+The nose was not designed for inhaling powders.
+Every time a person snorts Adderall, they risk nasal and lung infections and damage the inner lining of their nose.

 Snorting drugs for a long period of time can lead to holes in the septum, the pallet, or the roof of the mouth.
-Since the nose is the gateway to the lungs, if the nose is damaged, it can cause problems deeper in the body.
+Since the nose is the gateway to the lungs, it can cause deeper problems in the body if the nose is damaged.
 The nose conditions the air that you breathe and cleans it.
-If the nose is not doing its job properly, then the air breathed into the lungs is not good for you.
+If the nose is not doing its job properly, the air breathed into the lungs is not good for you.

 The impurities added to the Adderall powder to stretch it can also be harmful to your health.
 These impurities may include: